Azure-Samples/Serverless-APIs/readme/5 - Apply policies.md

 ## Steps

+### Create a new revision

+Before introducing non-breaking changes, we will create a new revision.
+This will allow us to try the changes without affecting any of the consumers.

+1. Navigate to your API Management service in the Azure portal.
+1. Go to **APIs** and select an existing API.
+1. Click the **Revisions** tab from the menu and select **+ Add revision**.
+1. Provide a description and click the **Create** button.

 ### Apply and test the `rate-limit` policy

-In this exercise, we will apply a `rate-limit` policy to protect our API from abnormal usage.
+With the new revision selected, we can apply a `rate-limit` policy to protect our API from abnormal usage.
 We will limit the number of API calls to 3 per 15s per API subscription key.

-1. Navigate to your API Management service in the Azure portal.
-1. Go to **APIs** and select an API.
+1. Confirm that the new revision has been selected from the menu bar.
 1. Apply the following `rate-limit` policy on your API (all operations level):

     ```XML
        <rate-limit calls="3" renewal-period="15" />
     ```

-    Check [the "Protect an API by adding rate limit policy (throttling)" section of the official "Protect your API" tutorial](https://docs.microsoft.com/azure/api-management/transform-api#protect-an-api-by-adding-rate-limit-policy-throttling) for more precise steps.
+    Check the ["Protect an API by adding rate limit policy (throttling)"](https://docs.microsoft.com/azure/api-management/transform-api#protect-an-api-by-adding-rate-limit-policy-throttling) section of the official "Protect your API" tutorial for more precise steps.

     Note: use the `rate-limit` policy; `rate-limit-by-key` isn't available in the Consumption tier.

 1. Follow the steps from the ["Test the rate limit (throttling)" section](https://docs.microsoft.com/azure/api-management/transform-api#test-the-rate-limit-throttling) to test the throttling policy.

+1. Follow the steps from the ["Make your revision current and add a change log entry"](https://docs.microsoft.com/en-us/azure/api-management/api-management-get-started-revise-api#make-your-revision-current-and-add-a-change-log-entry) section to make the new revision the current one.

 ### Explore Visual Studio Code extension